mdiamanti/JACO2-ROS-TCPIP-pkgs/README.md

 Current repository includes the appropriate ROS packages that allow remote communication and control of Kinova Jaco<sup>2</sup> robotic arm via the use of TCP/IP protocol.

 ## Supported Versions
 The configuration used was 64 bit Ubuntu 14.04 and ROS indigo.
-These packages may work with other configurations as well, but it has only been tested for the one recommended.
+These packages may work with other configurations as well, but they have only been tested for the one recommended.

 ## Installation
 The installation as follows was tested on Ubuntu 14.04 and ROS indigo.